RealOrangeOne/theorangeone.net/content/posts/keepassxc-2.3-migration/index.md

 {{< /resource >}}

 ### Mobile
 If you're planning to use your database on less-powerful hardware, such as a phone, you'll want to set the transformation rounds low.
 Argon2 is far more computationally intensive compared to PBKDF2.
 Using the 1-second benchmark button suggests using just 23 rounds.
-Where before I used 20,000 rounds of PBKDF2, I now use just 5 rounds of Argon2, to ensure it opens in reasonable time on my phone.
+Where before I used 20,000 rounds of PBKDF2, I now use just five rounds of Argon2, to ensure it opens in reasonable time on my phone.

 ## New Key Files
 The new key file format enables using any file as a key file for your database, rather than the XML format.
 This means rather than using a 45-bit key in an XML file, you can use any file of any size.